-If 'Yes', please state the total income in this e-sports activity

-Electronic sports (also known as e-sports) is a form of competition using video games. e-sports often takes the form of organised, multiplayer video game competitions, particularly between professional players, either individually or as teams.
-Unlike traditional sports like football and badminton, e-sports players are competing virtually via gaming platforms such as personal computer, console, and mobile instead.
+If 'Yes', please state the total income in this e-sports activity Electronic sports (also known as e-sports) is a form of competition using video games. e-sports often takes the form of organised, multiplayer video game competitions, particularly between professional players, either individually or as teams.
+Unlike traditional sports like football and badminton, e-sports players are competing virtually via gaming platforms such as personal computer, console and mobile instead.

-8.12 Others income (please specify)

-Please specify income earned from other than those mentioned above, if any

-8.13 Total income

-8.14 Capital transfers received

-Refers to a transaction in which one institutional unit transfers a financial asset or fixed asset to another unit without receiving any goods, services or assets.

-8.15 Grand Total
+- 8.12 Others operating income (please specify) Please specify income earned from other than those mentioned above, if any. - 8.13 Total income Please total up item 8.1 to 8.12 - 8.14 Capital transfers received Refers to a transaction in which one institutional unit provides a financial asset or fixed asset to another unit without receiving any goods, services or assets. - 8.15 Grand Total Please total up item 8.13 and 8.14